-As the majority of system installations vary greatly, only general comments can be made about the installation location.
+As the majority of system installations vary greatly, only general comments can be made as to location.
 Prior to installing the system, it is suggested to make a system layout plan.
-During the system layout, take into consideration any potential shading of the solar electric modules, wire runs, wire size, conduit runs, trenching, controller accessibility, tank location, pump head etc. Shading even a small portion of the array can reduce the output of the entire array and thus reduce or completely stop the output of the pump.
+During the system layout, take into consideration any potential shading of the solar electric modules, wire runs, wire size, conduit runs, trenching, controller accessibility, tank location, pump head etc..
+Shading even a small portion of the array can reduce the output of the entire array and thus reduce or completely stop the output of the pump.
 There is no substitute for a good plan!

-The PCC-series controller can either be mounted indoors or outdoors.
+The PC-series controller can either be mounted indoors or outdoors.
 Locate all system equipment as close as possible to each other.
-For top of pole mount racks, the controller is usually mounted on the north side (shaded side) of the mounting pole.
+Generally the controller is mounted on the north side of a pole which has solar electric modules mounted on top of it.
 The controller must be mounted in a vertical position for proper cooling and to keep the electronics dry.
 The pole should be located close to the well (bore hole).
-This general physical layout is conducive to clean installation both aesthetically and electrically.
+This general physical layout is conducive to clean installation aesthetically and electrically.